xrenegade100/greet-vscode/README.md

 1. Open a Python file in Visual Studio Code.
 2. As you type or modify the code, the extension will analyze it for linguistic antipatterns.
 3. If any antipatterns are detected, you will receive real-time feedback through diagnostics.
-4. Use the provided suggestions and recommendations to refactor and improve your code.
+4. Use the provided diagnostics to refactor and improve your code.

 ## Contribution